 Continuing Education Grants for Ministers: Up to $3,000/year maximum each year.
 This grant is available after three full years of installed service or 5 years of stated supply contracted service in the same call within Shenandoah Presbytery.

 Sabbatical Support: Up to $6000.00/sabbatical.
-This grant is available after each six (or more) years of active service in Shenandoah Presbytery.
+This grant is available after each six (or more) years of active service in a particular position in the Shenandoah Presbytery.
 An applicant must provide a detailed explanation of the intended use of this request, including an itemized estimate of all costs involved in the projected sabbatical.
 The applicant’s Session or appropriate body must give their endorsement of this request.
 If the applicant is a Teaching Elder of a Parish, that Parish Council shall give it’s endorsement of the Sabbatical Plans.
 If the applicant is a member of Presbytery Staff, the plan shall be submitted to the Office and Personnel Committee, and then recommended to The Presbytery Leadership Team.
 This Grant is payable to the employing church or organization within Shenandoah Presbytery.

 College Grant Fund: Up to $1,000/year per child or spouse.
 This is for children and/or spouse of those defined in the “Who May Apply” section.
 This is an annual grant for undergraduate degrees.
 This is not a need based grant.
 In the event of a large number of applications, grants will be awarded equally, not to exceed the annual tuition fees of the applicant.